Q: What are the Australia Awards and what can I study?

 Q: What is the process and how long does it take?

 A: Here is a diagram of all the stages from the time the Australia Awards Office promotes the Scholarships until the Scholarship recipient departs for Australia.
-This whole process takes about 14 months.
+This whole process takes a minimum of 8 months.

 Q: What are the English language requirements?